Gatorade Center: Events

-Janet Jackson performed there on 13 May 1998 as part of her The Velvet Rope Tour.
-Bon Jovi started their European leg of the Crush Tour at the arena on 5 August 2000.
+Janet Jackson performed there on 13 May 1998 as part of her Velvet Rope Tour.
+Bon Jovi started the European leg of their Crush Tour at the arena on 5 August 2000.
 Enrique Iglesias performed at the arena during his Euphoria Tour on 6 April 2011.
-Bruce Springsteen had two shows at the arena during his Wrecking Ball World Tour: 7 and 8 May 2013.
+Bruce Springsteen had two shows on 7 and 8 May 2013 as part of his Wrecking Ball World Tour.

 In 2017, the opening and closing of Europeade, the largest European costume and folklore festival took place in the arena.